 We used our ‘Seed & Save’ project to teach people how to make raised beds and grow their own fresh food to help them save money.
 We even bought produce back from growers for our veg boxes.
 But it soon became evident that it wasn’t just poorer families who struggled with food health.
 We found that there were families where the parent/s or carer/s worked long hours so that the children, so-called latch-key kids, were warming up their own meals from the freezer.
 They were getting the same nutritionally poor meals even though they were in more affluent families.
 It became obvious that it was our relationship with food, not just access to good food, which was the problem.
 So we began to create programmes to encourage people to grow, cook and eat together and see food in a more positive light and to recognise it as an important part of who we are (we’re literally made from it, so he better the food the better the person), not just fuel which needs to be consumed.

-The only constant has been Warren Draper, who has spent almost every day of the last five years on site.
-But he is keen to point out that he is as much a curator of the site as he is a manager or CEO (both of these titles make him flinch).
+Warren has spent almost every day of the last seven years on site, but he is keen to point out that he is as much a curator of the site as he is a manager or CEO (both of these titles make him flinch).
 Whenever anyone says: “You’ve done an amazing job”, he is quick to remind people that the site is the creation of dozens of people (perhaps hundreds) over several years.
 There have been far too many people and groups to name every one, but we’ll try a quick shout-out to the people, groups, supporters, customers and funders who have made a significant difference over the years (apologies if we’ve accidentally missed you off, give us a heads up and we’ll add you):

-Dave, Sapphire, Emma, Suzie, Kev, Simon, Darren, Anita, Sophie, Mark, Ann, John, Glen, Manna CIC, Ian, Alyson, Grace, Dorian, Naeela, Pauline, Audrey, Anna, Scarlet, another Dave, Rachel, another John, Sacha, Sol, Sue, another Kev and the teachers & kids from the Primary Learning Centre, Darwin, Robert, Eden Project Communities, twins Daven and Trinity, yet another Dave, Pete, Paula, Sarah & Rita, John number three, another Sarah… but this time with Russ, Big Picture, everyone from the Ridge Employability College, our wonderful home-edder community, Jane, Mayor Ros Jones, Mike, Becky, Tara, two Tims, Hollie, Doncopolitan, Journey Education, Michelle, Charlotte, Jo, Cambeth Community Project, Workers Educational Association, Suma, Ruzina and the 71st Hunafa Scout Group, Sue, another two Marks, Greenheart Community, the Urban Worm, the Skintones, Jennefer, Jenny, Jen, Damian, Paul, Charlie, Bill, Dan, the Landworkers’ Alliance, Vegan Organic Network, Graham, Karen, the New Fringe and funding/sponsorship/donations from Volcom, DMBC, NDDT, Adorned, Mac Therapists, Doncaster Creates, Bright Ideas, Locality, Eco & Artisan, Better Way, Spacehive and the National Lottery Community Fund.
+Dave, Sapphire, Emma, Suzie, Kev, Cath, Stu, Rachel, Sam, Naomi, Olivier, another Emma, another Rachel, Mikee, Dom, Natalia, Simon, Darren, Anita, Sophie, Mark, Ann, John, Glen, Manna CIC, Ian, Alyson, Grace, Dorian, Naeela, Pauline, Audrey, Anna, Scarlet, another Dave, Rachel, another John, Sacha, Sol, Sue, another Kev and the teachers & kids from the Primary Learning Centre, Darwin, Robert, Eden Project Communities, twins Daven and Trinity, yet another Dave, Pete, Paula, Sarah & Rita, John number three, another Sarah… but this time with Russ, Big Picture, everyone from the Ridge Employability College, our wonderful home-edder community, Jane, Mayor Ros Jones, Mike, Becky, Tara, two Tims, Hollie, Doncopolitan, Journey Education, Michelle, Charlotte, Jo, Cambeth Community Project, Workers Educational Association, Suma, Ruzina and the 71st Hunafa Scout Group, Sue, another two Marks, Greenheart Community, the Urban Worm, the Skintones, Jennefer, Jenny, Jen, Damian, Paul, Charlie, Bill, Dan, the Landworkers’ Alliance, Vegan Organic Network, Graham, Karen, the New Fringe and funding/sponsorship/donations from Volcom, DMBC, NDDT, Adorned, Mac Therapists, Doncaster Creates, Bright Ideas, Locality, Eco & Artisan, Better Way, Spacehive and the National Lottery Community Fund.
 And a huge thank you for our award from Permaculture Magazine and the Abundant Earth Foundation.

 A thank you in advance for those of you we have yet to meet.
 If you haven’t been enticed to visit Bentley Urban Farm already, here are a few of the new projects we’ll be running alongside our usual growing, environment, therapy, art and music sessions…